navedkhn07/khatabook/README.md

 - **Connection String**: Use the full connection string from MongoDB Atlas
 - **IP Whitelist**: Add `0.0.0.0/0` to MongoDB Atlas IP access list for testing
 - **Database Name**: The database will be created automatically when first accessed
+- **Security**: Never commit real MongoDB credentials to your repository

 ### Troubleshooting